LearnTeachCode/intro-javascript-class/week-5/5-1-api-group-challenge.md

 :trophy: **Great work!** We built our first application that makes use of a third-party web API!

-:point_right: **Next up:** [in section 5.2, we'll work with NASA's API to build another small app together and learn about query parameters, rate limits and API keys](https://github.com/LearnTeachCode/intro-javascript-class/blob/may-2018-int/week-5/5-2-nasa-api.md)!
+:point_right: **Next up:** [in section 6.2, we'll work with NASA's API to build another small app together and learn about query parameters, rate limits and API keys](#)!